ilastik/ilastik-conda-recipes/README.md

 How to build these packages yourself
 ====================================

-All of the recipes in this repo should already be uploaded to the [ilastik][3] binstar channel.
+All of the recipes in this repo should already be uploaded to the [ilastik][3] anaconda channel.
 The linux packages were built on CentOS 5.11, so they should be compatible with most modern distros.
 The Mac packages were built with `MACOSX_DEPLOYMENT_TARGET=10.7`, so they should theoretically support OSX 10.7+.